The translation of this document is outdated.

 10) to facilitate economic activity within the relevant

-administrative territory, and to be concerned about reducing
+administrative territory, and to be concerned with reducing

 unemployment;